-- 9. Your submission is complete. - 10.
-If you have problems with the actual homework submission, just email your submission zip file to comp322-staff@mailman.rice.edu before the deadline.
+10. Your submission is complete.
+If you have problems, just email your submission zip file to comp322-staff@mailman.rice.edu.

 To find out more about the turnin command type the following while logged in to CLEAR: turnin -help

 3 DrHJ Setup